Delhi's lastline workers: burning in silence

 And they were working without any time off.
 “How could we [take a break], when we do not even get time to drink water or tea?” said Pappu.
 “It would be chaos here if we went away even for a couple of hours.”

 Yet none of them is employed as a permanent worker.
-Nigam Bodh Ghat is a municipal cemetery, managed by a community organisation called Badi Panchayat Vaishya Beese Agarwal (referred to as ‘ sanstha ’ by people in the area).
+Nigam Bodh Ghat is a municipal crematorium that is managed by a charitable organisation called Badi Panchayat Vaishya Beese Agarwal (referred to as ‘ sanstha ’ by people in the area).

 The organisation pays Harinder Rs.
 16,000 per month.
 The works out to Rs.
 533 a day and Rs.
 66 for a body if he cremates eight in a day.
 Pappu is paid Rs.
 12,000 per month, while Raju Mohan and Rakesh get Rs.
 8,000 each.
 “The sanstha had promised to increase our salaries.
 But they did not tell us by how much,” said Harinder.